 Rick snorted.
 "You're always just along for the ride.
 Nothing fazes you."

-Oncoming traffic cleared, and he turned.
+Oncoming traffic cleared, and we turned left.

 Author's Preface